marconi/marconijr.com/content/3_circus_behind_nginx.md

     $ curl http://localhost
     Hello, World!

-only this time our request was sent to Nginx and passed down to Circus.
+only this time our request was sent to Nginx and passed down to Circus, you can download the updated app [here](https://dl.dropboxusercontent.com/u/829808/app.tar.gz) and that's it!